SkyRider13/tri-hermes/src/bamboo.md

 Note: These lore-important diary entries are archived from the respective [Beast's Lair thread](https://forums.nrvnqsr.com/showthread.php/5875-The-BAMBOO-BROOM-DIARY-%28Nasu-and-Takeuchi-blog%29).
 More information in thread OP.

+## 2024/18/09: Untitled.
+(Kinoko)

+Operational message!
+Operational message!

+OC3 part 3 has roughly the same amount of text as part 1.
+It won't be anything bizarrely long, so feel free to rush through it on one evening or keep an 1 hour a day pace, whichever you prefer.

+Also, the OC3 I mentioned in the interview is OC4.
+I still couldn't say anything back then, so I had to play dumb and slip that mention in as "OC3".

+Now I'm living for the weekly releases of Strikeout Pitch.

 ## 2024/5/7: Goodnight

 Fare thee well, Golden Week of 2024.
 May we meet again.